 If it’s not working, review your strategy and see if you can try something different.
-You should start to see return on your investment (just like any marketing activity) and if not, it’s time to change your approach.
+You should start to see return on your investment (just like any marketing activity) within a reasonable timeframe and if not, it’s time to change your approach.

 That’s it!
 You’ve got all my steps… but there’s SO much more to the picture if you want to keep learning…

 Here’s the thing: I feel like I’ve had a lot of success in a short amount of time, but I certainly haven’t tried EVERYTHING yet.
 I’m hardly an expert on LinkedIn, just a small-time copywriter who’s seen some nice results (and helped out a few clients there too).
 I’ve already included my own experiences in this blog, but I’d love to expand a bit further.

 And they came back with some AMAZING tips.
 Here are my favourite ones (with a link to the person’s profile who mentioned them – check them out and give them a follow!):